qingwei91/basil/README.md

 if we only need the 2nd element, we don't care the type of 3rd element and so on, we don't even have to make sure the json is valid, as long as we can get the 2nd element.

-All parsing logic lives in `basil.parser.JsonParse`, I tried to be generic here, so the core logic can work on any Json ADT and any raw data type as long as it implements the typeclassed needed.
+All parsing logic lives in `basil.parser.JsonParse`, I tried to be generic here, so the core logic can work with any input type as long as they can implement the typeclass required

+### Acknowledgement

+This project get a lot of idea from https://github.com/nuttycom/xenomorph, it shows how to retain an extra type parameter with structure that is similar to `Fix`.

+I recommend watching this [video](https://www.youtube.com/watch?v=oRLkb6mqvVM) if you are interested

 ### Next

 * Better error message
-* Support Array[Char]
+* Support extract data as Sequence
 * Support auto decoding of case classes
-* Stack safety
 * Benchmark
-* Consider support serialization?
+* Document how HFix and HFunctor work